Carrie

 FMR Role

-As the Volunteer Coordinator, Carrie provides support for FMR's wide range of volunteer events as part of the Stewardship and Education team.
+As the Volunteer Program Manager, Carrie provides support for FMR's wide range of volunteer events as part of the Stewardship and Education team.
 She engages with communities to restore and enhance the Mississippi River and its watershed.
 She is passionate about bringing people together to nurture healthier habitats along the river, protect water quality, and build relationships with each other and the natural world.
-She began her relationship with Friends of the Mississippi River as a volunteer and is excited to work alongside FMR's dedicated volunteers in her role as Volunteer Coordinator.
+She began her relationship with Friends of the Mississippi River as a volunteer and is excited to work alongside FMR's dedicated volunteers in her role as Volunteer Program Manager.

 Personal Details

-Carrie enjoys bicycling, camping, hiking, going dancing, reading and spending time with her family and friends.
-She is also an avid cook and gardener who loves to preserve local produce by putting up dozens of pints of homemade salsas, jams, pickles and more every year!
+Carrie enjoys bicycling, camping, hiking, going dancing, reading, playing the Irish tin whistle, singing, and spending time with her family and friends.
 One of her favorite areas of the Mississippi River to explore is the Winchell Trail.

 Contact